-Figure 2 summarizes different RL approaches.
-The comparison between model-based and model-free methods is given in Table 1.
+Figure 2.2.2 summarizes different RL approaches.
+The comparison between model-based RL and model-free RL is given in Table 1.
+In this Table, we compare different factors that invoke the effectiveness of a RL method where it is model-based or model-free.